Depending on your program of study, there are a number of sources of support for OISE students.

 Course Instructor (CI)

-Course Instructors (CIs) are graduate students or post-doctoral fellows hired to teach and lead course activities.
-CIs are responsible for preparing courses material, lecturing, as well as supervising and evaluating student performance.
+Course Instructors (CIs) are have responsibility for teaching.
+CIs are responsible for preparing courses materials, lecturing, and communicating with students about the course, as well as supervising and evaluating student performance.

 Financial Assistance Programs